 Librarians have a long history of local, state, national and international involvement in pivotal societal issues affecting individuals living in the United States and throughout the world.
 Librarians have stood in unity against wars, poverty, racism and unbridled and continuous oppression of all types.

 Racial violence across the country has been occurring at an alarming rate.
 Our Campus is mobilizing to take action against unmitigated civil rights injustices.
 So too are the Library Faculty, who are committed to providing a diverse and inclusive environment.
 The Library Faculty Action Plan to Support Social Justice and Equity at California State University, Stanislaus is a concrete step towards a more just world, and we start at the University level by taking an active stance against racism and bias.

 The University Library Mission Statement (see above) and the University Mission Statement and Values all provide strong support of the activities manifested in the Action Plan.

 I am proud of the Library Faculty and their authoring of the Action Plan for Social Justice and Equity (PDF).
 I encourage all of the University Community to read, reflect and embrace the actions called for.

 Dean of Library Services

 The goal of the library strategic planning process is to synthesize and document current thinking about library collections and services at California State University, Stanislaus, to provide guideposts for current and future pathways to change, and to measure the effectiveness of actions and accomplishments.
-The most recent strategic plan is the 2007 University Library Strategic Plan.
+The most recent strategic plan is the 2007 University Library Strategic Plan (PDF).

-In 2008, the University Library conducted a 2008 Support Unit Review which included a self-study and an external review.
+In 2008, the University Library conducted a 2008 Support Unit Review (PDF) which included a self-study and an external review.

 In 2011 and 2012, the library surveyed students and faculty, respectively, to gauge satisfaction with and usage of various library services.
 Results from those surveys can be viewed below.